League of LegendsNews

 Warding Objectives

 Warding objectives such as Baron and Dragon is one way of gaining vision control and making objectives risk-free.
-Placing a Control Ward in the pit itself will deny the enemies vision of it and allow you to take it.
+Placing a Control Ward in the pit itself will deny the enemy’s vision of it and allow you to take it.
 It is important to always place Control Wards and vision in around the general area of the objective in question to deny enemy knowledge of you doing it.

 Vision Around The Map